mattdow/group-fs-react-shopping-list/INSTRUCTIONS.md

 - Currently, if you typo something, it must be removed and re-added to fix it.
 An edit feature would be a great enhancement.
 Add an `Edit` button which will have the existing data show in the input form at the top of the page to allow an easier edit.

-  > Hint: For the edit, add a boolean indicator to the component state to indicate if the item is in add or edit mode.
+  > Hint: For the edit, add a boolean indicator to the component state to indicate if the item is in view or edit mode.